ZuLwiK/Driver/README.md

 The purpose of this project is to create a website where everybody can become acquainted with many counsels concern safe on the road.

 [IN PROGRESS]
-This website will have many articles invole safe on the road and quizzes, where everybody can check own knowledge.
+This website will have many articles involve safe on the road and quizzes, where everybody can check own knowledge.

 ## Steps to Setup